 Document management software facilitates compliance and security because although all businesses without securely stored data are susceptible to ransomware, the healthcare industry has been hit more intensely by these breaches than any other industry.
 The greatest risk of ransomware attacks are smaller clinics and independent contractors.

-Ransomware accounted for nearly 75% of healthcare malware attacks in 2016, and the trend is only on the rise in 2017.
+Ransomware accounted for nearly 75% of healthcare malware attacks in 2016.
 The following example illustrates how devastating this can be for hospital and healthcare clinics’ reputations, breach fines, and even medical practice licensure.

 The healthcare industry is more susceptible to ransomware attacks than ever, and it’s by far the biggest problem affecting HIPAA compliance and protected health information (PHI).